nishantsah08/public_html/executive/ministry_of_technology_and_digital_infrastructure/development_department/docs/01_SYSTEM_ARCHITECTURE.md

 This document outlines the high-level architecture of the autonomous management system.
 The system is owned by **"SVH Enterprise"** and this specific implementation is for the **"Best PG in Dighi"** brand.

-## Core Communication: Model Context Protocol (MCP)
+## Core Communication: The Model Context Protocol (MCP) Standard

-All components within the system communicate via the Model Context Protocol (MCP).
-The MCP acts as a central, intelligent communication bus, ensuring that all interactions are standardized, contextual, and auditable.
+All components within the system communicate by adhering to the **Model Context Protocol (MCP) standard**.
+MCP is not a single server, but a secure gateway protocol that defines how Large Language Models (LLMs) can safely and securely interact with a variety of tools, APIs, and data sources.

+Our system is architected as a network of MCP-compliant services.
+Each service exposes a specific set of capabilities (e.g., "billing," "tenant onboarding") that our AI Agents can consume.
+This approach provides flexibility, security, and clear separation of concerns.
+The master list of all available capabilities is defined in the `05_MCP_CAPABILITY_REGISTRY.md` document.

 ## Architecture Diagram